Kawanabe Kyōsai: Biography

 Kyōsai is considered by many to be the greatest successor of Hokusai (of whom, however, he was not a pupil), as well as the first political caricaturist of Japan.
 His work mirrored his life in its wild and undisciplined nature, and occasionally reflected his love of drink.
 Although he did not possess Hokusai's dignity, power or reticence, he compensated with a fantastic exuberance, which always lent interest to his technically excellent draughtsmanship.

 E-shimbun Nippon-chi (1874), published by Kanagaki Robun and Kawanabe Kyosai.

 He created what is considered to be the first manga magazine in 1874: Eshinbun Nipponchi, with Kanagaki Robun.
 The magazine was heavily influenced by Japan Punch, founded in 1862 by Charles Wirgman, a British cartoonist.
 Eshinbun Nipponchi had a very simple style of drawings and did not become popular with many people, and ended after just three issues.

-In addition to his caricatures, Kyōsai painted a large number of pictures and sketches, often choosing subjects from the folklore of his country, Nô drama, nature and religion, for example The Temptation of Shaka Niorai or The goddess Kwannon on a dragon (on kakejiku frame).
+In addition to his caricatures, Kyōsai painted a large number of pictures and sketches, often choosing subjects from Japanese folklore, Noh plays, nature, and religion, for example The Temptation of Shaka Niorai or The Goddess Kwannon on a dragon (on kakejiku frame).
 A fine collection of these works is preserved in the British Museum; and there are also good examples in the National Art Library at South Kensington and the Guimet Museum at Paris.
 The Kawanabe Kyōsai Memorial Museum was established in 1977, located at Warabi, Saitama Prefecture, Japan.

 Erwin Bälz wrote in his diary that Kyosai died because of gastric cancer.

 A crater on Mercury has been named in his honor.